National Lottery (Ireland): Lotto

-Anticipating competition in border counties from the 6/49 British National Lottery, which began operations on 14 November 1994, the National Lottery changed Lotto to a 6/42 game on 24 September 1994, which made the jackpot odds 1 in 5,245,786.
+Anticipating competition in border counties when the UK National Lottery began operations on 14 November 1994, the National Lottery changed Lotto to a 6/42 game on 24 September 1994, making the jackpot odds 1 in 5,245,786.
 At the same time, it introduced computer-generated "quick picks" as an alternative to marking numbers on paper play slips.

 Beginning on 26 September 1998, the National Lottery increased the cost of a line of Lotto from £0.50 to £0.75, doubled the game's starting jackpot to £1 million, and increased most of the game's smaller prizes by 50 percent.
 After Ireland adopted the euro currency on 1 January 2002, the cost of a line of Lotto became €0.95, and the starting jackpot became €1.269 million (the euro equivalent of £1 million).
-For draws beginning 1 September 2002, the price of Lotto was rounded to €1 per line, and the starting jackpot was raised slightly to €1.35 million.
+For draws beginning 1 September 2002, the price of Lotto was rounded to €1 per line, and the starting jackpot was raised to €1.35 million.

 In November 2006, after several years of declining sales, the National Lottery changed Lotto to a 6/45 game to produce more rollovers and bigger jackpots.
-This made the odds of winning the jackpot 1 in 8,145,060.
-The National Lottery also made the starting jackpot a guaranteed €2 million, increased the Match-5+bonus prize from €12,000 to €25,000, introduced a Match-3 prize of €5, and increased the price of a line of Lotto from €1 to €1.50.
+This made the jackpot odds 1 in 8,145,060.
+The National Lottery raised the starting jackpot from €1.35 million to €2 million, increased the Match-5+bonus prize from €12,000 to €25,000, introduced a Match-3 prize of €5, and increased the price of Lotto from €1 to €1.50 per line.

-Less than a year after Premier Lotteries Ireland took over the running of the National Lottery, it changed Lotto to a 6/47 game.
+In 2015, the National Lottery's new operator, Premier Lotteries Ireland, changed Lotto to a 6/47 game and increased the price from €1.50 to €2 per line.
 The change took effect for drawings beginning 3 September 2015, making the odds of winning the jackpot 1 in 10,737,573.
-It increased the Match-5+bonus prize from €25,000 to what it stated would be an average of over €100,000, and additionally introduced a Match-2+bonus prize of a two-line Daily Million quick pick with Plus.
-The company also increased the price of Lotto from €1.50 to €2 per line, increasing the minimum cost of a ticket from €3 to €4.
+The Match-5+bonus prize was increased from €25,000 to what the operator stated would be an average of over €100,000.
+A Match-2+bonus prize was introduced, consisting of a two-line Daily Million quick pick with Plus.

 The Lotto jackpot rolls over until won, increasing with each rollover.
 Under rules introduced in 2015, when the jackpot reaches a new all-time high, it is capped at that level.
-Once a jackpot is capped, funds that otherwise would have gone toward increasing the jackpot are divided in each draw among ticket-holders in the next-highest prize tier that has at least one winner.
+Once a jackpot is capped, funds that otherwise would have gone toward increasing the jackpot are divided in each draw among ticketholders in the next-highest prize tier that has at least one winner.